Read This First

 Prompt 5: Elaborate on data collection and provide helpful examples.

-The central claim is this: Data collection is a systematic process used to gather information from various sources to answer research questions, test hypotheses, and evaluate outcomes.
+In plain terms: Data collection is a systematic process used to gather information from various sources to answer research questions, test hypotheses, and evaluate outcomes.

 These are structured tools for collecting data that consist of a series of questions.
 They can be administered in person, by mail, online, or over the telephone.